o355/PyWeather/README.md

 [Subscribe to the PyWeather Weekly Update, for all the latest in PyWeather news on a somewhat weekly basis!](https://owenthe.ninja/sign-pyweathers-weekly-newsletter/)

+## Quick notice about PyWeather before the readme begins
+Lately I've been absolutely slacking off and have become less passionate about this project.
+For the next few releases, I'm going to focus on refining PyWeather and maybe adding a feature here and there, but at this point additional features are basically bloat.
+Validating favorite locations is scrapped.
+Mars Weather is scrapped.
+0.6.4 beta will focus on really refining PyWeather.

+Please also note that midterms is basically right around the corner and is a 3 week adventure of being on a partial hiatus.
+Hopefully things will be back in high gear in February.

 ## Welcome to PyWeather (0.6.3 beta)!
 Welcome to PyWeather, the fun way to check the weather in a terminal.
 Thanks for being here!